DekodeInteraktiv/wp-resets/README.md

 This mu-plugin is not loaded in WordPress by default.
 You'll need to manually create a loader file in your mu-plugins folder.

+You should also add the plugin to your project `.gitignore` file.

 ```php
 <?php
 /**